Are you sure you want to log out?

 One of the important facts about HIV and AIDS that people need to know is what makes HIV different from AIDS.

 HIV is a virus that affects a person’s immune system, leaving it vulnerable to infection.
-Unlike other viral infections however, once a person gets infected with HIV, they have it for life.
+Unlike other viral infections, however, once a person tests positive for HIV, they have it for life.

 HIV typically has three different stages, namely:

 During this time, an infected person is highly contagious.
 This means that if they have unprotected sex, or share needles with someone, then they could easily pass the virus to someone else.

 This stage can last for a few years, especially for those who are taking medicine in order to treat the virus.
 However, if left untreated, it could potentially progress further to AIDS.

 On the other hand, if a person regularly takes their medication, they can control their viral load, or the amount of HIV in the body, making it undetectable.
 This means that while they are still infected, the virus is suppressed.
 Having an undetectable viral load means that the person can’t infect someone else with HIV.

 Without treatment, a person with AIDS is likely to die within three years.
 People diagnosed with AIDS have a very high viral load, which means that they are highly contagious.

 HIV was first identified in Central Africa, and it was discovered in a chimpanzee.
 It is theorized that the virus mutated, and then people got infected when they came into contact with the apes since they eat them as meat.